weewx/weewx/docs/customizing5.md

 Start WeeWX.
 When the new database is created, it will use your modified schema instead of the default.

+!!!
+Note
-NOTE: This will only work when the database is first created!
+    This will only work when the database is first created!
     Thereafter, WeeWX reads the schema directly from the database and your changes will have no effect!

 ### Modifying an existing database